shaysugg/Notes/iOS-study/RW Expert Swift/Unsafe.md

 ## Pointer vs. reference
 they’re similar in concept, but a reference is more abstract and many of its operations is handled by standard library.
+If you are using a pointer then you need to allocate and initialize the object it points at.
+If you loose that pointer and you didn’t clear out this object, you can never reach it again.
+And if you delete the object and keep the pointer, you’ll come across a variety of undefined behaviors if you try to use that pointer again. but when using references most of this behaviors handled by the standard library.
 ## Memory layout
 3 basic concepts of memory layouting:
 - **Size**: This refers to the number of bytes it takes to store a value of this type.
 A size of four means this type requires four bytes of storage.